 The other major difference between books and albums is page thickness.

 Album spreads are dry-mounted onto thick boards, flush with the board's edges.
 Fuji lustre album spreads are mounted onto white boards and press album spreads can be mounted onto either white or black boards, depending on which is selected in ROES.

 Press book pages are thinner and flexible, bending slightly when you turn the page.

 ***Difference #3: Paper options***

 Books and albums each have a couple paper options, depending on which style of album or book you select.

 Lustre and press albums are identical in almost every way.
 The only differences are board color options (as previously discussed above) and the types of paper your designs will be printed on.
 Press albums are unavailable in an 11x14 size.

-Press spreads are printed on press paper through an ink-jet process.
-There are three press papers available: smooth matte, linen, and stipple.
-Some clients choose press albums because they are less expensive, have a matte look, or prefer a textured paper.
+Press spreads are printed on smooth matte press paper through an ink-jet process.
+Some clients choose press albums because they are less expensive and have a matte look.

 Lustre spreads are printed on light sensitive Fuji lustre archival paper through a traditional photo exposure process.
 Fuji lustre is the same paper you can choose for regular photo prints.
 Some clients choose lustre albums because they can achieve a richer black, have a wider range of printable color, and can print more neutral gray tones.